vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

 2. **Integrate well with** other **system** resources and decades of Linux system design, and
 3. have 20 years of development behind them.
 There's basically **nothing that *can't* be done using a well-written RPM or DEB package**, and there are *so* many helper tools that are well-tested and trusted.
    I can churn out an RPM for arbitrary software from source in 30 mins, and have it published in a repository (completely under my control) within an hour using tools like the [OBS](http://build.opensuse.org/).
 And this gives me (basically for free) a verifiable repeatable build, with complete knowledge of all sources used, a trust chain, etc.

+> > I'd rather have an AppImage (or Flatpak or whatever) than spending hours trying to compile it from source myself and figuring out what dependencies I'm missing, or having to use one of these .deb to .rpm converters that never really work.
+>
+> Tools like [fpm](https://fpm.readthedocs.io/en/latest/intro.html) exist.
+Single interface to loads of different packaging systems.
+I can create packages for the vast majority of distros with one command.
+It then becomes easy to add it as a step in the build pipeline so each build also produces packages ready to go.
+Set once, then let it do its thing.
+Only changes needed are for changing dependencies as the program is developed and more features are added.

 Yes it is a bit intimidating to beginners, but Snaps/AppImages/Flatpaks are trying to make it *too* easy IMO, trying to take away too many important decisions from the distro and the developer, and hiding necessary complexity.
 There's always a trade-off between ease of use and security/functionality.